RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/citizen-integrator-track/lab01/README.md

     ![design-add-response-code](images/design-35.png "Edit POST operation")

 1. Scroll down to the bottom of the page.
 Move your mouse over the **201 Created** response to enable the options.
-Click on the **Add Media Type** button.
+Click the *No response media types defined* drop-down.
+Now click on the **Add Media Type** button.

     ![design-edit-response](images/design-12.png "Add Media Type")